Joshua Miller is a Democrat representing District 28 (Cranston, Providence) in the Rhode Island Senate.

 Sen. Miller has been honored by Rhode Island Communities for Addiction Recovery Efforts (RI CARES) for his frequent advocacy for treatment for those struggling with addiction, as well as the Mental Health Association of Rhode Island and the Rhode Island Association of Nurse Anesthetists.

 He has sponsored legislation to enact the provisions of the federal Affordable Care Act on the state level to ensure the protection of Rhode Islanders health care.
 He has proposed using Medicaid funds to provide housing services to the chronically homeless.

 In 2019, the Rhode Island Health Center Association honored Sen. Miller with its John H. Chafee Healthcare Leadership Award.
 The award recognizes an individual, group or organization whose work embodies the spirit of the late U.S. Sen. John H. Chafee, demonstrating his commitment to strengthening the health care safety net and providing true justice and equity in health care for all.

 Sen. Miller has also sponsored legislation to ban the possession, sale or transfer of assault weapons except those grandfathered in and properly registered, as well as a measure banning “straw purchases" of firearms.

 Sen. Miller is a graduate of Hope High School and the University of Rhode Island.
-He and his wife, Nancy, live in the Edgewood section of Cranston.
-Their son, Nicholas, attends Yale University.

 The owner and operator of several Providence restaurants, he is past president of the Providence Downtown Merchants Association.
 He has served on the boards of the Rhode Island Economic Development Corporation, the Providence/Warwick Convention and Visitors Bureau and the Rhode Island Hospitality and Tourism Association.
 He has also served on a number of nonprofit boards and in local community organizations.